patrickkfkan/patreon-dl/README.md

 ### Limitations

 - Embedded links are not followed; only info about the embed is saved.
+Exception:
+  - YouTube video link - in which case the video is downloaded; or
+  - An external downloader is configured for the link provider.

 ### FFmpeg dependency